stuieb/cordova-plugin-mkExoplayer/README.md

 					hideProgress: false, // Hide entire progress timebar
 					hidePosition: false, // If timebar is visible hide current position from it
 					hideDuration: false // If timebar is visible Hide stream duration from it
+					durationRealTime: false, //Show the end time (Local time) instead of duration (Set hideDuration to true)
+					hideClock: false, //Hides the clock

 				},
 				items: [